-- 8. The following decisions were also reached on organization of this next stage of the work: - (a) Five groups will be established to deal with Parts 1 to 5 respectively in the Inventory as indicated in the Illustrative List. - (b) Each group will work through the topics within its competence in the order in which they are listed in the Illustrative List, on the understanding that related notifications not listed may be brought in at appropriate times and that the groups may alter the order or the grouping of notifications if there is agreement among members to that effect.
+8. The following decisions were also reached on organization of this next stage of the work:

+- (a) Five groups will be established to deal with Parts 1 to 5 respectively in the Inventory as indicated in the Illustrative List. - (b) Each group will work through the topics within its competence in the order in which they are listed in the Illustrative List, on the understanding that related notifications not listed may, with suitable advance notice, be brought in at appropriate times and that the groups may alter the order or the grouping of notifications if there is agreement among members to that effect.
 The groups will give special attention to measures of particular importance to developing countries. - (c) It is open to members to suggest new items to be discussed as long as they have a certain affinity to the listed items.
-The groups may accept the inclusion of new items only if time permits, at this first stage of exploration. - (d) The target for the groups to report conclusions or progress is 1 May 1970.
-Group 1 should start work in the beginning of December 1969. - (e) The groups should work successively and as expeditiously as possible.
-It may be that a meeting of one group should be followed immediately by another group. - (f) In such a complex and disparate field, it is difficult to work out detailed guidelines in advance.
-The Director-General shall, in consultation with the Chairman of the Committee, the Chairman of the Working Groups and interested contracting parties, ensure that the work of the various groups proceeds expeditiously in a balanced and satisfactory way. - 9.
-The illustrative list of items referred to is attached as Annex I. This list is only a first starting point and does not in any way exclude action with regard to the other items in the Inventory at the appropriate stage.
+The groups may accept the inclusion of new items only if time permits, at this first stage of exploration. - (d) The target for the groups to report conclusions or progress is 15 June 1970 in order to permit the Committee and subsequently the Council to consider the reports before the summer recess. - (e) The groups should work successively and as expeditiously as possible, leaving some time between the mostings of one group and those of another.

+(f) In such a complex and disparate field, it is difficult to work out detailed guidelines in advance.
+The Director-General shall, in consultation with the Chairman of the Committee, the Chairmen of the Working Groups and interested contracting parties, ensure that the work of the various groups proceeds expeditiously in a balanced and satisfactory way.